Economy 7: The ultimate guide to Economy 7 meters and tariffs

 What is Economy 7?

-Economy 7 is a type of energy meter and plan that can help you pay less for your electricity.
-You might sometimes hear it called a “differential” or “multi-rate” energy plan.
+An Economy 7 (E7) meter is a type of energy meter that goes with an Economy 7 plan, and together they can help you pay less for your electricity.
+You might also hear an Economy 7 plan called a “differential” or “multi-rate” energy plan.

 With Economy 7, you’ll pay cheaper rates for your electricity for 7 hours during the night.
 The difference in cost between your day rate and your night rate could be up to 50%, depending on your electricity supplier.